Who does this guide apply to?

 We help applicants go through the UKVCAS/Sopra Steria process every day of the week.

-As an OISC registered UK immigration law firm, we specialise in helping partners secure their FLR(M) visas, whether they are extending their spouse visa or are switching into the partner visa category for the first time.
+As an OISC-registered UK immigration law firm, we specialise in helping partners secure their FLR(M) visas, whether they are extending their spouse visa or switching to the partner visa category for the first time.

-If you would like full legal representation, we offer this for a fixed fee of £1,850.
-Our full legal representation service is offered by Ed Lowe (who worked in the Home Office for 20+ years, with many of those years as a Senior Home Office executive).
+If you would like full legal representation, we offer this for a fixed fee of £2,250.
+Our full legal representation service is primarily offered by Ed Lowe (who worked in the Home Office for 20+ years, with many of those years as a Senior Home Office executive).
+Ed is assisted by Wendy Foy and Matthew French – both of whom also worked for the Home Office for many years.

 - General email support;